paragonsean/404StarLink/v2/java-client/README.md

 # openapi-java-client

-Notebooks API
+Connectors API
 - API version: v2
-  - Build date: 2024-10-11T02:09:46.736293-04:00[America/New_York]
+  - Build date: 2024-10-11T02:12:10.883196-04:00[America/New_York]
   - Generator version: 7.9.0

-Notebooks API is used to manage notebook resources in Google Cloud.
+Enables users to create and manage connections to Google Cloud services and third-party business applications using the Connectors interface.

   For more information, please visit [https://google.com](https://google.com)